vjbollavarapu/tidygen/docs/SEED_DATA_README.md

 # 🌱 Database Seed Data

-This document explains how to populate the iNEAT ERP system with comprehensive sample data for demonstration and testing purposes.
+This document explains how to populate the TidyGen ERP system with comprehensive sample data for demonstration and testing purposes.

 ## 📋 Available Seed Commands